bonny/WordPress-Simple-History/readme.txt

 - Fix a possible strpos()-warning in the ACF logger. [#440](https://github.com/bonny/WordPress-Simple-History/issues/440)
 - Ensure Post via email SMTP password is not exposed in the log.

+Pssst!
+Did you know that you can [sponsor this project](https://github.com/sponsors/bonny) to keep it free and open source? 🌟

 ### 4.15.1 (April 2024)